Estimated Glomerular Filtration Rate (eGFR)

 Family history of CKD or kidney failure

-Usually, developing CKD is not due to any single reason, but because of a combination of physical, environmental, and social factors.
+Usually, developing CKD is not due to any single reason, but because of a combination of physical, environmental, and social and/or economic factors.

 Later stage CKD does cause symptoms.
 So you may need an eGFR test if you have any of the following symptoms: